Natata08/timer/README.md

 # Timer Management App

-This is a stylish and responsive timer management application built with modern web technologies.
+This is a stylish and responsive timer management application built with React, TypeScript, and Vite.
 It allows users to create, manage, and track multiple timers simultaneously through a clean, dark-themed interface.

 [Link to Live Demo](https://natata08.github.io/timer/)